cilium/cilium/Documentation/contributing/development/contributing_guide.rst

 #.
 Verify the release note text.
 If not explicitly changed, the title of the PR
    will be used for the release notes.
 If you want to change this, you can add a special section to the description of the PR.
-   These release notes are primarily going to be read by users so it is important that release notes for bugs, major and minor features do not contain internal details of Cilium functionality which sometimes are irrelevant for users.
+   These release notes are primarily going to be read by users, so it is important that release notes for bugs, major and minor features do not contain internal details of Cilium functionality which sometimes are irrelevant for users.